NOW ACCEPTING PHS-C APPLICATIONS

 Frequently Asked Questions

-Enhanced Recovery After Delivery® (ERAD) is an evidenced-informed pathway that was developed to expand early access to rehab services for families during pregnancy and immediately after birth.
+Enhanced Recovery After Delivery® (ERAD) is an evidenced-based pathway that was developed to expand early access to rehab services for families during pregnancy and immediately after birth.
 We believe that every delivery is unique and that no one can predict how a mother will mentally and physically function after childbirth.

 We expedite access to an obstetrics rehab evaluation during every pregnancy and for any birth experience, yet especially in the following instances: